auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Your body can also "take notes" about the current environment to adapt.
 These notes help to regulate gene expression and activity.
 Think of them as notes written in the margin of a book.
 In the section where your body regulates heat, there might be a note like, "we've experienced heat waves every few summers."
 There is both long term information on your body and short term (your life) information on adaptation.
 The notes are called [epigenetics](https://en.wikipedia.org/wiki/Epigenetics).

+All of this comes down to cells and cellular communication.
+The book, [The Secret Language of Cells, by Jon Lieff MD](https://jonlieffmd.com/book/the-secret-language-of-cells), describes this topic.
+Pause to consider that every cell in our body is communicating on four variables.

+- Size
+- Location
+- Age
+- Time of day

+These four senses are the basis of their shared reality.
+A cell has a size, a location in the body and relative to other cells.
+The age of a cell; its moment in its life span.
+The time of day is useful even to a cell which regulates its function according to the sun and moon.
+When we see a person we immediately have a sense for their size, distance, and age.
+Can you look at the sky and have a sense for time in a 24 hour cycle?

 Cells are open systems out of equilibrium.
 Cells take in energy and matter and expel energy and matter.
 One organelle of the cell, the mitochondria, produces an excess of energy to the cell for movement, function, and growth.
 Spend some time searching for videos and art of the inner function of a cell.
 Ask yourself, "why does the cell live?"
 If you could ask a cell, what do you expect it to say?
 When down to molecular biology, we can see the complex interplay of every part is driven by the laws of physics and chemistry.
 Molecules bind based on their own and combined properties.
 The cell is simply functioning by its code.

 Somehow by interaction and communication, a multicellular organism gives rise to a person with conscious experience.
 Cells communicate by chemical signaling with the cells around them.
 While human cells are of interest, just like the body can't live without water, our bodies can't function without bacteria.
 Bacterial cells live in and around your body, both helping and hurting.
 The mitochondria was originally a bacteria cell absorbed by an animal cell.
 Other bacteria are separate but symbiotic; they co-evolved with us.
 Bacteria cells most likely communicate with us on levels we don't understand.
 Some of the most import bacteria we have are gut bacteria which help us breakdown food.
 Consider that only 30% of the chemicals (neuro-transmitters) needed for your brain to function are made in the organ.
 70% of your neuro-transmitters come from digestion in the gut.
 Consider that the function and signaling of your gut bacteria possibly have the largest impact on your thinking.
 This knowledge should impact how we view people and all organisms.
 You are not only your genetic and epigenetic information but the bacteria you have cultivated throughout your life.